Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 So, all that’s left to do is run the project and marvel at your handiwork.
 This might look like a fairly simple project on the surface, but it is deceptively deep when you get into it.

-You’ve abstracted much repeated code into reusable, independent components that each manage their own state.
-You’ve employed some structured JSON data to dynamically dictate what types of form fields to render.
-And what’s more you’ve started to think in React to achieve all this, passing values and information down through props, and back up via events and handler functions.
+- You abstracted much repeated code into reusable, independent components that each manage their own state.
+- You employed some structured JSON data to dynamically dictate what types of form fields to render.
+- You started to think in React to achieve all this, passing values and information down through props, and back up via events and handler functions.

 If you’re not already running your project to check everything out, then open the terminal, locate the code folder and run the starting command, `npm start`.